go-bayes/attacks/letters/response-1.md

 Dear Dr Yortsos & Colleagues

-Below we describe how we have addressed question raised during review of our manuscript.
+Below we describe how we have addressed questions and concerns raised during review of our manuscript.
 Doing so has resulted in a stronger manuscript.
-We are grateful for your
+We are therefore grateful to you, the Associate Editor and the three anonymous referees.

-There are three general areas of improvement.

-First, the new manuscript clarifies the target population for whom the analysis is meant to generalise.
-In the previous manuscript we combined participants from multiple boosters in the study.
-We did not follow the same cohort.
-Our previous strategy resulted in a larger sample with greater power.
-However, the larger combined sample introduces addditional assumptions and potential for confusion.
-Our entirely new analysis follows people from Wave 5.
-This results in a smaller sample.

-Second, we examine effect modification of the attack-complex by differences in political orientation.
-We agree with the reviewers who think the study would be of greater interest if we were to include a conditional analysis.
-This analysis also helps to clarify the benefits of a potential outcomes approach to Regression Discontinuity.
-As part of this analysis we have better clarified the estimands of interest.
-We have also added the two negative controls that reviewer 1 suggests.

-Third, we have completed the processing of Time 13 2021-2022 data we have included a third wave post-attack Wave.
-We allow for pre-attack time X political orientation interaction when predicting the missing counterfactual outcomes had the attacks not occurred.
-As with any model, we must assume conditional exchangeability for our conterfactual contrasts.
-In observational research, the assumption of conditional exchangeability is always a strong one.   any obsevational research this is

-Second,

-Our responses to specific points are in **bold**.
+Our responses are in **bold**.

 #